saidake/simi/docs/Algorithms.md

 * Time Complexity: $ O(n) $
     * Outer Loop

-      The outer loop runs from `i = 0` to `i = nums.size() - 1`, i.e., $ O(n) $ iterations, where n is the size of the input list nums.
+        The outer for loop iterates over each element of the nums array once, making the time complexity $ O(n) $.
     * Inner While Loop

-       The while loop moves the left pointer forward each time neq > k.
-Since each integer at index `index` is processed at most once, the total number of operations performed by the while loop is also $ O(n)$.
+        While the inner while loop might seem to potentially iterate multiple times, its amortized time complexity is $ O(1) $.
+This is because each element is only removed from the window once.

-    Since both the outer loop and the inner while loop run a total of O(n) operations, the overall time complexity of the algorithm is:
+    Therefore, the overall time complexity of the algorithm is $ O(n) $
-    $$ O(n) $$
 * Space Complexity: $ O(n) $
     * valCount Array